TensorRocq: Enabling diagrammatic reasoning in Rocq: Instantiated Reasoning: The ZX Calculus

 Once we have built an APROPLike for our target theory, we must be able to quote between our APROP and the target theory to allow translation.
 This is accomplished through mostly boilerplate code using the DiagramQuote typeclass.
 The statement \begin{coq} DiagramQuote (APROPlikeD:=APROPModel_for_theory) (TensT:=APROP_tensor_interpretation) d a. \end{coq} says that the diagram \coqe{d} in our target theory is semantically equivalent to the term \coqe{a} in our APROP.

 For example, we can take a term \coqe{n_wire n} and the term \coqe{Aid n} and show they are semantically equivalent with the instance \coqe{zx_quote_n_wire_n}.

 Implementing a quotation instance for all of the basic structures allows us to use typeclass resolution to translate terms in our target theory into APROPs.
 Other terms can be given quotations later as desired, if new derived constants are defined.
 To make typeclass resolution behave well\footnote{Specifically, we want \texttt{DiagramQuote} to examine the concrete term and try to generate an APROP, while \texttt{DiagramDenote} should examine the APROP to generate a concrete term.
 Combining the two can lead to major performance issues, and gives less control over the generated terms.}, we must separately specify the other conversion, from APROP to \zxdiag.
 For this we use the typeclass \coqe{DiagramDenote}, which follows the same pattern of boilerplate.
+Note that this typeclass has precisely the same meaning as \coqe{DiagramQuote}, so when a term is quoted and denoted identically, the proofs of the corresponding instances can be repeated verbatim.

 Once the quoting and denoting of step (4) are finished, we can now translate automatically between APROP terms and terms of our target theory.
 The last step needed is to instantiate new rewrite tactics for this target theory which use these instances to move freely between our APROPs and the target terms, so that the tactics can determine the proper instances to apply.